django/channels_redis/README.rst

 A Django Channels channel layer that uses Redis as its backing store, and supports both a single-server and sharded configurations, as well as group support.

+**Note:** Prior versions of this package were called ``asgi_redis`` and are still available under PyPI as that name if you need them for Channels 1.x projects.
+This package is for Channels 2 projects only.

 Usage
 -----